Lori-Madoka/Clunkpad-bash-scripts/README.md

 - manual: you set a max frequency
 - turbo: force to run at a frequency you set and no lower/higher

+- gpu control added with the same profiles

 mount.sh
 - You need to grab the partition to mount by lsblk
 - two inputs m and d